lluisd/BIGTREETECH-TouchScreenFirmware/README.md

 In case the firmware update process failed:

-1. Verify that you have been using the firmware which matches your TFT
+1. Verify that you have been using the firmware matching your TFT
 2. Try to upload the firmware, the config.ini and the TFT* folder again (like described above) using a **new** SD card - 8GB or smaller, FAT32 formatted

 **NOTE:** Some uploads worked fine after executing a low level format of the SD card and not a quick format.